A Case Study on the Importance of Continued Collection Inventory

 Clipper cards…and printers?

 The demand for the clipper ships slowly waned with the close of the Gold Rush in 1855.
 There was still demand for transport between New York and San Francisco; new Californians needed a variety of goods and their exports of wheat and lumber made shipping to-and-from San Francisco a frequent route.
 However, speed was no longer the priority it had been during the “rush,” and sailing ship designs that allowed for more cargo became popular.
-Steamships, and later railroads, were also burgeoning alternatives.3 With fierce competition for cargo and passengers, clipper ship owners needed effective advertising.
+Steamships, and later railroads, were also burgeoning alternatives.
+“Development of the Clipper Ship” by Charles E. Park published by the American Antiquarian Society 1929, p.
+75 With fierce competition for cargo and passengers, clipper ship owners needed effective advertising.
 Enter the clipper card, now viewed through the lens of graphic design and printing history.

 Clipper cards are perfect examples of 19th century job printing and how it flourished in New York City due to the port’s bustling trade.
 Vessels needed bills of lading, customs needed certificates and forms, ferries and passenger ships required tickets, and every business needed advertising be it handbills, pamphlets or indeed clipper cards.
 At the Museum we sometimes have to explain to visitors why we have our letterpress print shop, Bowne & Co., on our campus, but job printing is integral to the economic ecosystem that sprung up around the South Street piers.
 Clipper cards are especially significant to the history of New York City printing since some of the earliest known cards are by a New York City printer, George F. Nesbitt (1809-1869).